devtron-labs/devtron/docs/user-guide/creating-application/config-maps.md

 Sub Path feature is not applicable in case of external configmap.

 ## File Permission
-File permission will be provide at the configmap level not on the each key of the configmap. it will take 3 digit standard permission for the file.
+File permission will be provided at the configmap level not on the each key of the configmap. it will take 3 digit standard permission for the file.

 ### \(B\) Kubernetes External ConfigMap